MarginaliaSearch/MarginaliaSearch/code/index/live-capture/readme.md

 It uses the local browserless API to capture data (except for RSS).

-To use this module, you must have a browserless docker container running on machine, and then set the `live-capture.browserless-uri` system property to the address of the browserless container (e.g `http://my-container:3000/`).
+To use this module, you must have a browserless docker container running on machine, and then set the `live-capture.headless-uri` system property to the address of the browserless container (e.g `http://my-container:3000/`).

 When disabled, the subsystem will acknowledge the request, but will not